Randomized subspace correction methods for convex optimization: Introduction

 \section{Introduction}

+The main purpose of this paper is to develop an abstract framework for randomized subspace correction methods in convex optimization.
+While subspace correction methods~\cite{TX:2002,Xu:1992} generalize a broad class of iterative algorithms, convex optimization itself encompasses a wide range of applications, including nonlinear partial differential equations~(PDEs), imaging, and data science.
+Consequently, the proposed framework is flexible and applicable to a very broad range of problems.
+Moreover, it accommodates highly general settings, such as weaker smoothness and convexity assumptions~\cite{Park:2022b,RD:2020}.

-Subspace correction methods~\cite{Xu:1992} are a broad class of iterative algorithms widely used in scientific computing.
-They follow a divide-and-conquer strategy by decomposing the original problem into local subproblems defined on subspaces, which are solved independently.
+Subspace correction methods~\cite{Xu:1992} follow a divide-and-conquer strategy by decomposing the original problem into local subproblems defined on subspaces, which are solved independently.
 Many classical and modern iterative methods, including block relaxation, domain decomposition, and multigrid methods, can be viewed as instances of subspace correction methods.
-The theory has evolved over the past decades, covering both linear~\cite{Xu:1992,XZ:2002} and nonlinear problems s~\cite{Carstensen:1997,Park:2020,TX:2002}.
+The theory has evolved over the past decades, covering both linear~\cite{Xu:1992,XZ:2002} and nonlinear problems~\cite{Carstensen:1997,Park:2020,TX:2002}.

 Block coordinate descent methods are prominent examples of subspace correction methods for convex optimization.
 These methods solve local subproblems restricted to blocks of coordinates, often via gradient or proximal steps.
 More general updates, like upper bound minimization~\cite{HWRL:2017,RHL:2013}, are also possible.
 Their computational efficiency has led to widespread adoption.
 Key early results include~\cite{Tseng:2001,XY:2013}, and a comprehensive survey appears in~\cite{Wright:2015}.
 Recent advances cover convergence of cyclic~\cite{BT:2013,SH:2015}, randomized~\cite{Nesterov:2012,RT:2014}, accelerated~\cite{LLX:2015,LX:2015}, and parallel variants~\cite{FR:2015,NC:2016,RT:2016}.
 Applications include deep neural network training~\cite{ZLLY:2019,ZB:2017}.